The Relational Harmony Institute

 You and The RHI agree that any disputes of any type that are not resolved through engaging in the Right Use Of Power Five Step Repair Process discussion and mutual agreement will be referred to Alternate Dispute Resolution (ADR) by a practitioner accredited by the Civil Mediation Council (“CMC”, London, charity number 1163065).

-In the event that the matter cannot be resolved by mediation, you and IRHS agree to refer it to Arbitration by a mutually approved arbitrator, such as the London Court of International Arbitration (LCIA).
+In the event that the matter cannot be resolved by mediation, you and RHI agree to refer it to Arbitration by a mutually approved arbitrator, such as the London Court of International Arbitration (LCIA).

 Before referring to ADR, you and he matter to ADR, you and RHI agree to attempt to resolve the matter through at least three good-faith meetings conducted under RHI agree to attempt to resolve the matter through at least three good-faith meetings engaging in the RUPI Repair Process without lawyers.